EMT WORK-TRAINING

 Employment agreement: Sign on as an Emergent Health Partners employee during training and sign a two-year full-time employment contract.

 After passing the course: Students receive a certificate of completion and can take the National Registry EMT licensure exam.
-After obtaining an EMT license, individuals work full-time as an EMT with one of Emergent Health Partners’ ambulance services for at least two years.
+After obtaining an EMT license, individuals work full-time as EMTs with one of Emergent Health Partners’ ambulance services for at least two years.

 Entering the course: Sign up for the course and pay the tuition.
 Pass a drug screen and background check.